A Beginner's Plant Care Guide to Wax Vines, Hoya (Wax Plants)

 Botanical Name: Hoya species (see below for available varieties)

-“Hoya Hoarding” is a real thing - there are many avid Hoya collectors out there!
+"Hoya Hoarding" is a real thing - many avid Hoya collectors are out there, and it's hard to let any go!
 Finding and adding new Hoya varieties to your growing indoor plant collection is almost as irresistible as acquiring art or antiques!
-From the delicate hanging needle-like foliage of the Hoya linearis, to the bold and glossy leaves of the Hoya Australis, these indoor plants fill many homes with elegance, beauty, and glamour.
+From the delicate hanging needle-like foliage of the Hoya linearis to the bold and glossy leaves of the Hoya australis, these indoor plants fill many homes with elegance, beauty, and glamour.

-Hoya will give you bursts of flowers in the right environments.
+Hoya will give you bursts of flowers in suitable environments.
 However, their bloom time is brief, so keep your eyes peeled for their fragrant and fleeting offering.
-Hoya are easy-care indoor plants if you have the medium to bright indirect light that they need.
-They don’t require constant watering and do not require high humidity levels.
-But note -- the species with thinner leaves will need more water than those with waxy leaves.
+Hoyas are easy-care indoor plants if you have the medium to bright indirect light that they need.
+They don't require constant watering and do not require high humidity levels.
+But note -- species with thinner leaves will need more water than those with waxy leaves.

-Although Hoyas can handle most household humidity levels, they will grow more rapidly when the humidity is higher than 60 percent.
+Although hoyas can handle most household humidity levels, they will grow more rapidly when the humidity is higher than 60 percent.
 Do what you can to increase the humidity for these tropical, hanging, indoor plants.
 Try adding pebble trays filled with water under your indoor plants, group plants together, or use a cool mist humidifier.
+Learn how to increase the humidity in the air around your indoor plants!

-For Hoyas, a higher nitrogen fertilizer encourages foliar growth.
-When they’re about to bloom, switch to a higher phosphorus content.
-Fertilize with a complete liquid fertilizer or fish emulsion twice a month during the summer.
-You can also apply a top dressing of worm castings or compost in the spring as this acts like a slow-release fertilizer.
+For hoyas, a higher nitrogen fertilizer encourages foliar growth.
+When they’re about to bloom, switch to a fertilizer with higher phosphorus content.
+Fertilize with a complete liquid fertilizer (diluted to 1/4 the recommended strength) or fish emulsion twice a month during the summer.
+You can also apply a top dressing of worm castings or compost in the spring, as this acts as a slow-release fertilizer.
 Only fertilize during the growing season (spring through summer).

-- You can train your Hoyas to grow up a pole or some other support - if you like that look.
+- You can train your Hhoyas to grow up a pole or some other support - if you like that look.

-- When you find the right spot for your Hoya, try not to relocate it.
+- When you find the right spot for your hoya, and it is living its best life, try not to relocate it.
+What's the point!